muratk3n/thirdwave/en/tweets/2020/week18a.md

 ---

-@adam_tooze
+"@adam_tooze

-"If Germany borrows money on capital markets, including from wealthy Italians, and then channels that money to Italy by way of the EU budget what does it amount to?
-A eurobond but one controlled by Germany!"
-Great from @KeineWunder
+If Germany borrows money on capital markets, including from wealthy Italians, and then channels that money to Italy by way of the EU budget what does it amount to?
+A eurobond but one controlled by Germany!
+Great from @KeineWunder"

 *2020-4-26 16:13:48*